On character table of Clifford groups: Introduction

 In this article, we construct the character table of $\cC_n$ for $n\leq 3$ and as a consequence, we are able to decompose any finite dimensional representation into a direct sum of its irreducible constituents simply by solving linear equations.
 As illustrating examples, we decompose $(\cM_{2^n})^{\otimes m}$ for several $m$ for each $1\leq n\leq 3$.
 For $m=1,2$, our result recovers the results in \cite{HWW,WF}, and our approach works uniformly well for any reasonably large $m\geq 3$.

-Our main tool is a concrete presentation of $\cC_n$, see Theorem \ref{presc}, together with the help of the GAP program.
-The case for $n=1$ is in fact well known, for $\cC_1$ is isomorphic to the symmetric group \cite{KMP}.
-For $n=2$, the character table was independently obtained in a very recent article \cite{Ma} from a very different point of view; see also Remark \ref{frmk}.
-We remark here that the structure of the symplectic group $Sp(2n,\mathbb{Z}_2)$ is fundamental in the argument in \cite{Ma}.
-In fact, based on the structure of the finite symplectic group, there are a series of interesting works studying the commutant algebra of higher tensor product of the matrix representation (more precisely, the Schur-Weyl duality; see \cite{FJ} for classical cases) of $\cC_n$, together with their applications; see \cite{GNW,MMG1,MMG2}.
+Our main tool is a concrete presentation of $\cC_n$, see Theorem \ref{presc}, together with the help of \cite{GAP}.
+The case for $n=1$ is actually well known, for $\cC_1$ is isomorphic to the symmetric group $S_4$ \cite{KMP}.
+For $n=2$, the character table was independently obtained in a very recent article \cite{Ma} from a very different point of view; see Remark \ref{cntab}.
+We should emphasize here that the properties of the symplectic group $Sp(2n,2)$ is fundamental in almost all previous studies for $\cC_n$ and its representations.
+In particular, based on the structure of finite symplectic groups, there have been a series of interesting works studying the commutant algebra of higher tensor product of the matrix representation (more precisely, the Schur-Weyl duality; see \cite{FH} for classical cases) of $\cC_n$, together with the mixed version of Schur-Weyl duality and their applications; see \cite{GNW,MMG1,MMG2}.
+In this article we provide an alternative approach to study the representation theory of $\cC_n$, which does not rely on any deep results about the symplectic groups.
+As a byproduct, based on the fact that the $Sp(2n,2)$ is a quotient of $\cC_n$, we can modify the presentation given in Theorem~\ref{presc} to obtain a presentation of $Sp(2n,2)$ in terms of abstract generators and relations, see Theorem~\ref{presp}, which is of independent interest and might be useful elsewhere.

 We should emphasize that the case $n=3$ reveals some features that do not appear in the previous small rank cases.
-In fact, some features in the cases $n=1,2$ are no longer true in the rest members of the family, where some general features start to appear at $n=3$, see Theorem \ref{c=cc}.
-Based on our results, we formulate a few conjectures about $\cC_n$ for general $n$.
-We expect that a better understanding of the Clifford groups and their representations will potentially improve the performances, such as better efficiency or accuracy, in their various pratical applications.
+In fact, some features in the cases $n=1,2$ are no longer true in the rest members of the family, where some general features start to appear when $n=3$, see Theorem \ref{c=cc}.
+Based on observations of our results, we can further prove some general facts about $\cC_n$, see Theorem \ref{normalc} and Corollary \ref{faith}.
+We expect that a better understanding of the Clifford groups and their representations will potentially improve the performances, such as better efficiency or accuracy, in their various practical applications.